26 Things You Might Not Have Known About Hamilton

 As a show that has its roots in rap, it’s not surprising that Miranda has peppered Hamilton with rap references and samples: “My Shot” has elements of Mobb Deep’s “Shook Ones Part II” and an homage to Notorious B.I.G.’s “Going Back to Cali”; the song “Ten Duel Commandments” samples B.I.G.’s “Ten Crack Commandments”; the opening to “Cabinet Battle #1” references Jay-Z’s “Izzo (H.O.V.A.)” and contains parts of “The Message” by Grandmaster Flash; “Meet Me Inside” contains elements of DMX’s “Party Up in Here (Up in Here)”; and “Cabinet Battle #2” references B.I.G’s “Juicy (It’s All Good).”
 These themes—and samples—show up in other songs throughout Hamilton.

 Miranda’s lyrics are also packed with historical references.
-We decoded a few here, and many are annotating the lyrics on Genius (Miranda has also weighed in there).
-Miranda is working on his own book of annotated lyrics, which will hit stores in April.
-“I am writing a new set of annotations for the book,” he tweeted.
-“Not what you'd find on Genius, just things in my brain & heart.”
+We decoded a few here, and many are annotating the lyrics on Genius (Miranda himself has also weighed in there).
+Miranda also wrote his own book of annotated lyrics, which he tweeted are “Not what you'd find on Genius, just things in my brain & heart.”

 “I feel an equal affinity with Burr,” he told The New Yorker.
 “Burr is every bit as smart as Hamilton, and every bit as gifted, and he comes from the same amount of loss as Hamilton.
 But because of the way they are wired Burr hangs back where Hamilton charges forward.
 I feel like I have been Burr in my life as many times as I have been Hamilton.”
 But eventually, he chose Hamilton: “When I get called in for stuff for Hollywood, I get to be the best friend of the Caucasian lead.
 If I want to play the main guy, I have found, I have to write it ...
 [As Hamilton], I get to be cockier than I really am; I get to be smarter than I really am; I get to be more impulsive than I really am—it’s taking the reins off your id for two and a half hours.”

-Burr is now played by Leslie Odom Jr. “I stupidly gave him a lot of the best songs,” Miranda told Grantland. “‘Wait for It’ and ‘The Room Where It Happens’ are two of the best songs I’ve ever written in my life and he got them both.”
+Burr was played by Leslie Odom Jr. “I stupidly gave him a lot of the best songs,” Miranda told Grantland. “‘Wait for It’ and ‘The Room Where It Happens’ are two of the best songs I’ve ever written in my life and he got them both.”

 “Our goal was: This is a story about America then, told by America now, and we want to eliminate any distance—our story should look the way our country looks,” Miranda told The New York Times.
 “Then we found the best people to embody these parts.
 I think it’s a very powerful statement without having to be a statement.”
 The only main character played by a white actor is King George.